tpwo/pg-latex/README.md

 which are more detailed than the latest version.
-The template is also very likely to be compliant with [the newest guidelines from 2022]( https://cdn.files.pg.edu.pl/eti/Dziekanat/regulaminy/WYTYCZNE%20%20DLA%20%20AUTOR%C3%93W%20%20PRAC%20%20I%20%20PROJEKT%C3%93W%20%20DYPLOMOWYCH%20%20na%20PG.pdf) but this wasn't throughly verified.
+The template is also very likely to be compliant with [the newest guidelines from 2022]( https://cdn.files.pg.edu.pl/eti/Dziekanat/regulaminy/WYTYCZNE%20%20DLA%20%20AUTOR%C3%93W%20%20PRAC%20%20I%20%20PROJEKT%C3%93W%20%20DYPLOMOWYCH%20%20na%20PG.pdf) but this wasn't thoroughly verified.

 ## Supported languages